-Electricity energy savings in the year were predominantly due to energy saving measures applied in the operation of the UK data centre.
-These savings were largely offset by an increase in the consumption of fuel in comparison to 2021 due to a return to business related travel in 2022 following the removal of travel restrictions relating to COVID-19.
+Electricity energy savings in the year were predominantly due to vacating underused property.
+These savings were largely offset by an increase in the consumption of fuel in comparison to 2022 due to a return to normal business related travel in 2023.

 The carbon dioxide emissions and energy consumption from the activities of the Company were calculated based on the Greenhouse Gas ("GHG") Protocol.
-The conversion factors used are those from the UK government for 2022.
+The conversion factors used are those from the UK government for 2023.

-The 2022 and 2021 intensity ratios, calculated based on gross premiums written, are 2.36 tonnes CO_2e (2021 2.67 tonnes) for every £10m of gross premiums written.
+The 2023 and 2022 intensity ratios, calculated based on gross premiums written, are 2.12 tonnes CO2e (2022 2.36 tonnes) for every £10m of gross premiums written.